SyntaxUI/syntaxui/CONTRIBUTING.md

 This will help in the following ways:

+- If you're planning to add a new component, make sure it aligns with the opinionated standards and style of SyntaxUI.
+We strive to maintain consistency throughout the library.
 - If a similar feature is currently under development, we will not have duplicates
 - If a similar feature has already been implemented and removed, it will save you time
 - It will help us stay aware of what our _awesome_ contributors are working on